Belize

 After the tour was over, I was once again left to mind my own business back in Caye Caulker.
 And business to mind I had plenty of.
 I wanted to chill some more at Iguana Reef, having fallen in love with the place ever since I first set foot there.

-I was crouching down by the pier, trying to see if I could spot another seahorse, when this random guy comes up to me and just blurts “Man you’re handsome!”.
-I’m normally a person who usually knows no shame and is used to feeling and being awkward 99% of the time, but the second he said that, I turned red and found myself at a complete loss for words.
-I had no idea if that had just happened, maybe I had misheard him or maybe it was a hallucination brought about by few days of celibacy.
+I was crouching down by the pier, trying to see if I could spot another seahorse, when this random guy comes up to me and just blurts out, “Man, you’re handsome!”
+I’m normally someone who knows no shame and is used to feeling and being awkward 99% of the time, but the second he said that, I turned red and found myself at a complete loss for words.
+I had no idea if that had just happened, maybe I’d misheard him, maybe he was saying that to someone else, or maybe it was a hallucination brought about by a few days of celibacy.

 “Uhm, what?”
-I went, and he repeated himself again.
-There’s this incredibly handsome, tall, well-built, guy who’s complimenting… me.
-It was only up until the day before that I’d been browsing Tinder looking for some fun, but I couldn’t find anyone who was quite my type.
+I asked, and he repeated himself again.
+There’s this incredibly handsome, tall, well-built guy who’s complimenting… me.
+It was only up until the day before that I’d been browsing Tinder looking for someone to hang out with, but I couldn’t find anyone who was quite my type.
 And suddenly this guy just showed up out of nowhere!
-I reciprocated the compliment and then he went off complimenting me some more, insisting that he had never seen anyone s handsome, that he had seen me walking down the road the day before and that he’s really into me.
+I reciprocated the compliment, and then he went off complimenting me some more, insisting that he had never seen anyone so handsome.
+He said that he had seen me walking down the road the day before, and that he couldn’t quite get me off his mind.
 I was both flattered and creeped out at the same time.
 Still speechless, I let him go on with a list of my virtues.

-But that didn’t seem to be his opinion anyhow.
+But that didn’t seem to be their opinion anyhow.
 He invited me for a drink and led me to the beach bar.
-We had a seat and after some small talk, he got me a margarita (not what I’d usually go for, but hey, it was on the house and it tasted pretty damn good!).
-Before I could see this going any further, there was one thing I had to get out of the way.
-I kissed him – right there and then, in front of the bar.
-I figured that none of this would pan out if he wasn’t a good kisser.
+We had a seat and, after some small talk, he got me a margarita (not what I’d usually go for, but hey, it was on the house and it tasted pretty damn good!).
+Then… Then he just kissed me – right there and then, in front of the bar.
+Before that, I had figured that none of this would pan out if he wasn’t a good kisser.
 Well, he was.
-And that… That was the start of a whirlwind romance I never thought I’d get to experience whilst travelling…
+And that… That was the start of a whirlwind romance I never thought I’d get to experience whilst travelling.

 Feelings?

-And boy was it a good idea!
+And boy, was it a good idea!
 The resort is like a piece of heaven.
-I’m not gonna mention names or describe it mostly cause I wanna keep his identity a secret, but it truly is one of the best ones on the island.
-And the rooms – my god the rooms!
+I’m not gonna mention names or describe it, mostly cause I wanna keep his identity a secret, but it truly is one of the best ones on the island.
+And the rooms – my god, the rooms!
 I had a master suite with two double beds and a kitchen, all to myself.
-I could have probably afforded to stay there a couple of days, but that would’ve also meant having to give up on visiting an entire country or two with that budget!
-And yet, there I was, bathing in luxury.
+I could’ve probably afforded to stay there a couple of days, but that would’ve also meant having to give up on visiting an entire country or two with that budget!
+And yet, there I was – bathing in luxury.

 Once I settled in, we agreed to meet for dinner.
-Only his work kept him from joining me – something I could only understand given the crazy long hours I used to have back home.
-Much like myself, he was always on top of things, always making sure his guests were all happy and satisfied.
-He worked on most days throughout the entire day and lived on the premises just in case something popped up at night.
+Only his work kept him from joining me – something I could totally understand, given the crazy long hours I used to work back home.
+Much like myself, he was always on top of things, always making sure his guests were happy and satisfied.
+He worked most days, throughout the entire day, and lived on the premises just in case something popped up at night.
 Talk about dedication!

-Later that night, he showed up to my door – well, his door, his head hung down low.
-He apologised for standing me up and got us some food from the rooftop restaurant – a mouth-watering red skipper.
+Later that night, he showed up at my door – well, his door – his head hung low.
+He apologised for standing me up and brought us some food from the rooftop restaurant – a mouth-watering red snapper.
 We laid in bed and ate there, watching TV.
-I remember lying there next to him, feeling so comfortable, so safe, so happy.
-“This is the kind of affection I deserve” I remember thinking to myself, after so many failed attempts at dating.
-He was handsome, kind, intelligent, humble, resourceful, passionate, and, let’s face it, he had the moolah.
+I remember lying next to him, feeling so comfortable, so safe, so happy.
+“This is the kind of affection I deserve,” I remember thinking to myself, after so many failed attempts at dating.
+He was handsome, kind, intelligent, humble, resourceful, passionate and, let’s face it, he had the moolah.
 And the way he kissed!
 I was smitten.
 And he was too.
-He was confused about all of it.
-How serendipitous it all was.
+He was confused about all of it – how serendipitous it all was.
 How he hadn’t felt that way about anyone in so long.

 It all felt too good to be true.
 I usually fall quickly for people I feel a connection with, but never this quickly!
 We had known each other for five hours.
 That’s it – just five hours!
 It all felt so unreal, so different.
-But those five hours, in all truth, were much better than countless others I had spent dating around.
-Be it affection, warmth or fondness, I just gave into it and let myself enjoy it without thinking too much about it.
+But those five hours, in all truth, were much better than countless others I’d spent dating around.
+Be it affection, warmth or fondness, I just gave in and let myself enjoy it without thinking too much about it.

 Stay wild,